-3.5 Effects of Power-Managed Modes on Various Clock Sources
+3.7 Effects of Power-Managed Modes on Various Clock Sources

 When the PRI_IDLE mode is selected, the designated primary oscillator continues to run without interruption.
 For all other power-managed modes, the oscillator using the OSC1 pin is disabled.
+Unless the USB module is enabled, the OSC1 pin (and OSC2 pin if used by the oscillator) will stop oscillating.

 In secondary clock modes (SEC_RUN and SEC_I-DLE), the Timer1 oscillator is operating and providing the device clock.
-The Timer1 oscillator may also run in all power-managed modes if required to clock Timer1, Timer3 or Timer5.
+The Timer1 oscillator may also run in all power-managed modes if required to clock Timer1 or Timer3.

 In internal oscillator modes (RC_RUN and RC_IDLE), the internal oscillator block provides the device clock source.
-The 31 kHz INTRC output can be used directly to provide the clock and may be enabled to support various special features regardless of the power-managed mode (see Section 27.2 "Watchdog Timer (WDT)", Section 27.4 "Two-Speed Start-up" and Section 27.5 "Fail-Safe Clock Monitor" for more information on WDT, FSCM and Two-Speed Start-up).
+The 31 kHz INTRC output can be used directly to provide the clock and may be enabled to support various special features regardless of the power-managed mode (see Section 28.2 "Watchdog Timer (WDT)", Section 28.4 "Two-Speed Start-up" and Section 28.5 "Fail-Safe Clock Monitor" for more information on WDT, FSCM and Two-Speed Start-up).
 The INTOSC output at 8 MHz may be used directly to clock the device or may be divided down by the postscaler.
 The INTOSC output is disabled if the clock is provided directly from the INTRC output.